Ohhhhhconnor/DailyBlog/about.md

 title: About me
 permalink: /about/
 ---
+### Who am I?

 My name is Jordan O'Connor and I'm an engineer.
-Graduated from Rochester Institute of Technology.
+I graduated from the Rochester Institute of Technology in 2014 with a degree in electrical engineering.

 I work for [Corning][corning].
-I mostly develop applications for test benches, but occasionally I get creative on the web.
+I mostly develop applications for test benches in their advanced optics department, but occasionally I get creative on the web.

 ### What's This All About?